Great Abs with the Hypopressive Technique

-Even though the hypopressive abdominal technique won't strain the spine, it's important you perform the technique correctly in order to prevent injury and other undesirable results.
+Even though the abdominal hypopressive technique won't strain the spine, it's important to perform the exercises correctly to prevent injury and other undesirable results.

 When it comes to losing weight, the abdominal area tends to be one of the most difficult parts to work on because more fat tends to accumulate here than in any other part of the body.